-In November, 2016, we entered into a long-term manufacturing collaboration and services agreement with Lonza for the manufacture of API.
+In November 2016, we entered into a long-term manufacturing collaboration and services agreement with Lonza for the manufacture of our API.
 This agreement follows a successful multi-year clinical manufacturing relationship where the Company and Lonza have been refining the process and analytical methods to produce clinical and commercial supplies of voclosporin.
-Under the terms of the agreement, Lonza has agreed to produce cGMP-grade voclosporin drug substance for use in our Phase 3 LN clinical trial program and for future commercial use.
+Under the terms of the agreement, Lonza has agreed to produce cGMP-grade voclosporin drug substance for use in our AURORA clinical trial and for future commercial use.
 The agreement also provides an option to have Lonza exclusively supply API for up to 20 years.
-In December, 2016, we submitted a binding purchase order in the amount of CHF 2.05 million to Lonza in addition to a deposit of CHF 1.00 million made earlier in the year for the manufacture of API for future use.
+Lonza is the sole supplier for manufacture of our API.